What is group therapy?

 Current group work

-I run a weekly, long-term psychotherapy group for refugees and asylum seekers as part of my role at the grassroots NGO, Room to Heal.
+I run a weekly, open-ended psychotherapy group for refugees and asylum seekers as part of my role at the grassroots NGO, Room to Heal.

 In private practice, I co-facilitate the Dalston and Hackney Therapy Group with my colleague, Lucy Watt, an accredited Humanistic Counsellor.